Historical development

 ILSAs share common objectives and features, but there are also differences.
 In addition to the above-mentioned differences in terms of the number of participating entities, domains under investigation, or target populations, the studies may vary in the following ways:

-- Some studies (e.g., PASEC, PIRLS, SACMEQ, TERCE, TIMSS) use a curriculum-based approach, assessing student learning after a fixed period of schooling, whereas others (e.g., PISA, PIAAC, STEP) use an age- and skills-based approach (Wagemaker, 2014, p.14).
+- Some studies (e.g., ERCE, PASEC, PIRLS, SACMEQ, SEA-PLM, TIMSS) use a curriculum-based approach, assessing student learning after a fixed period of schooling, whereas others (e.g., IELS, PISA, PIAAC, STEP) use an age- and skills-based approach (Wagemaker, 2014, p.14).

 - The majority are conducted as international studies with participants from throughout the whole world.
-But there are also transnational studies with a more regional focus, such as PASEC (Francophone Africa), SACMEQ (Anglophone Africa), PRIDI (Latin America), and TERCE (Latin America and the Caribbean) (Wagemaker, 2014, p.6).
+But there are also transnational studies with a more regional focus, such as ERCE (Latin America and the Caribbean), PASEC (Francophone Africa), SACMEQ (Anglophone Africa), PRIDI (Latin America), and SEA-PLM (Southeast Asia).

 Numerous countries participate in more than one of these ILSAs, either in parallel or alternately, considering them complementary approaches to the investigation of learning outcomes and educational provision (Wagemaker, 2014, p.
 19).